How to set up a Business Account on Pinterest- And Why you should!

 You’ll get a message to say you’ve been successful.

-It can take a while for these to actually become activated on your pinterest account – so don’t stress!
+It can take a while for these to actually become activated on your Pinterest business account – so don’t stress!

 I’ve got some great Pinterest tips over here about making sure you’re working with the new Pinterest algorithm to maximise your results.